VENOMOUS SNAKES AND SNAKEBITE IN BALI

 Spitting cobras are found in rice fields and gardens where they hunt rats.
-They are also attracted to houses and gardens where they will also eat frogs, lizards, and other snakes.
-Rubbish piles attract rats, which in turn attract cobras!
+They are also attracted to houses and gardens where they will even eat frogs, lizards, and other snakes.
+Rubbish piles attract rats, which in turn attracts cobras!

 Besides being able to strike and bite, the spitting cobra can spray venom from its fangs for a distance of up to one to two meters.
 If someone is sprayed in the face, the eyes should be gently flushed out with running water for 30 minutes.
-It is very important not to rub the eyes, otherwise the venom can cause swelling and permanent blindness.
+It is essential not to rub the eyes.
+Otherwise, the venom can cause swelling and permanent blindness.
 Then see a doctor who will treat the eyes to reduce the soreness.

 Green Island pit viper (Trimeresurus insularis) Indonesian: Ular Hijau.
 Balinese: Lipi gadang, TambuVENOMOUS!

 Pit vipers are found along river valleys and smaller streams.
 They come into human settlements because people like to have damp, tropical gardens.
 These vipers hide up in the trees, bushes, and in walls during the daytime, and come down to the ground to feed after dark.
-They are very well camouflaged, and can be difficult to see, even in short grass, so they are easily stepped on by people who do not use a strong torch when walking at night.
+They are very well camouflaged and can be challenging to see, even in short grass, so they are easily stepped on by people who do not use a strong torch when walking.

-Pit viper bites are painful and cause immediate swelling, which will spread to the rest of the victim’s body if not treated.
-Untreated bites can lead to internal bleeding, the skin blackening, and the need for amputation of the limb.
-As with any other snakebite, a person bitten by a viper needs to be taken to hospital immediately!
+Pit viper bites are painful and cause immediate swelling, spread to the rest of the victim’s body if not treated.
+Untreated bites can lead to internal bleeding, skin blackening, and the need for amputation of the limb.
+As with any other snakebite, a person bitten by a viper must immediately be taken to the hospital!

 Banded Sea Krait (Laticauda colubrina) Indonesian: Ular Laut VENOMOUS!